raphaelsty/cherche/docs/retrieve/retrieve.md

 ## Matching indexes to documents

 It is possible to directly retrieve the content of the documents using the `+` operator between retriever and documents.
-This is useful if you want to see the results of your searches directly.
+Documents mapping is helpful if we want to check the retrieved document's content or to accomplish question answering or summarization.

 ```python
 >>> retriever += documents